mazenadel19/React-Graphql-Trackstube/README.md

 # React Graphql Myspace

-a song sharing social network
+Songs sharing social network
+Share your favorite youtube or soundcloud music with the world

 ## 🚀 Getting Started